top of page

 • 2 min read

 You finally have a VA.
-The potential is there—but things keep bouncing back with mistakes, clarification questions, or awkward follow-ups.
+The potential is there - but things keep bouncing back with mistakes, clarification questions, or awkward follow-ups.

 Nine times out of ten, the problem isn’t your VA.
 It’s the brief.

-Task briefs are the glue of async work.
+A great VA task brief is the glue of async work.
 A good one reduces noise, builds trust, and saves hours.
 A bad one creates friction and makes founders revert to doing it themselves.

 Why Founders Struggle with Briefing